JosephWardDotTech/josephwarddottech.github.io/_posts/2020-06-29-lets-test-something.md

 14. Tests must have some inter-dependency somewhere, they aren’t consistently green when run out-of-order
 15. (picky) but parts of this wouldn’t pass up-to-date linting rules from a style POV as there are missing semicolons, var is used, etc.
 * Though sticking to a linter is good for readability/extendability anyway
+16. Some tests may be inter-dependent? (discovered by using rocha)

 # Conclusions
 ## Overall